-On October 16, 2009 artist Melle Smets and philosopher Bram Esser left on Highway safari.
-A journey to re explore the no man’s lands of the Dutch highway.
+On October 16, 2009 artist Melle Smets and philosopher Bram Esser went on a Highway Safari.
+A journey to re-explore the no man’s land of the Dutch highway.
 Four uninterrupted weeks in the world of gas stations, roadside restaurants, brain parks and sex parkings.
-Smets and Esser operated from a specially equipped car with two sleeping quarters, a roof terrace with an six-meter lookout, and a library.
+Smets and Esser operated from a specially equipped car with two sleeping quarters, a roof terrace with a six-metre lookout, and a library.

-In a month they drove cris-cross the highway system to map the blindspots.
+For a month, they crisscrossed the highway to map the blindspots.
 The highway turned out to have a rural character of its own.
 Industrial, guileless, tough and above all local.
 The travel log became a rich source for the expansion of the Highway Museum archive and resulted in the book Highway Stories.

 The Highway Safari came back from the journey with a lot of treasures.
 To showcase all these highway exotics they set up a 19th century style Highway Cabinet.
-Artist Kroko Schilte made series of drawings showcasing the order of things and drew architypes of buildings, landscapes, cars, and roadkills.
-Next to the drawings of Schilte the Highwaymuseum collection was on display with architectural models, found objects which are to big for the mobile museum, photo albums of Highway personel, and maps made by the Highwaysafari team.
+Artist Kroko Schilte made a series of drawings showcasing the order of things and drew archetypes of buildings, landscapes, cars, and roadkills.
+Next to the drawings of Schilte the Highwaymuseum collection was on display with architectural models, found objects which are too big for the mobile museum, photo albums of Highway personnel, and maps made by the Highway Safari team.

 Highway Stories (Snelwegverhalen)

-For an uninterrupted period of thirty days, Bram Esser and Melle Smets had been living in a car on the highway.
-This resulted in Highway Stories: a travel guide, cultural criticism and picaresque novel in one, examining the significance of the highway with regards to the Netherlands.
-It includes expedition-recorded portraits of highway residents, tips on how to survive on the highway, and a collection of typical local highway products, such as cheese on a stick, plastic wrapped apple slices and the so-called coffee-meatball.
+The Highway Safari resulted in the publication Highway Stories: a travel guide, cultural criticism and picaresque novel in one, examining the significance of the highway with regard to the Netherlands.
+It includes expedition-recorded portraits of highway residents, advice on how to survive on the highway, and a collection of typical local highway products, such as cheese on a stick, plastic wrapped apple slices and the so-called coffee-meatball.